Oral cancer in dogs is the fourth most common canine cancer and accounts for about 6% of all tumors.

 A dog may show signs of breathing difficulty if there is a mouth tumor at the base of the tongue.

-In addition, chest x-rays and x-rays of the local and surrounding area of the tumor will be taken to determine if the cancer has spread, and if so, to what extent.
+If malignant, the vet will then take chest x-rays and x-rays of the local and surrounding area of the tumor to determine if the cancer has spread, and if so, to what extent.

 As mentioned above, melanomas tend to metastasize early and by the time the dog is diagnosed with oral cancer, it will have already metastasized to the lungs.